sunfounder/galaxy-rvr/docs/source/play_mode.rst

         .. image:: img/app/play_preset1.png

-    * Give it a name or use the default and click **Confirm**.
+    * Give it a name or use the default and tap **Confirm**.

         .. image:: img/app/play_name.png

     * You are now inside the controller, which already has several widgets set up.
-Click the |app_save| button in the upper right corner.
+Tap the |app_save| button in the upper right corner.

         .. image:: img/app/play_edit.png

 #.
 Connect and Activate the Controller.

-    * Now, click the |app_connect| button to connect the SunFounder Controller with the Rover and establish a line of communication.
+    * Now, tap the |app_connect| button to connect the SunFounder Controller with the Rover and establish a line of communication.
 After a brief wait, you should see ``GalaxyRVR(IP)`` appear.
-Click on it to initiate a connection.
+Tap on it to initiate a connection.

         .. image:: img/app/camera_connect.png

         .. note::
             Please verify that your Wi-Fi is connected to ``GalaxyRVR`` if you don't see the above message after some time.

-    * Once you see the "Connected Successfully" message, press the |app_run| button.
+    * Once you see the "Connected Successfully" message, tap the |app_run| button.
 This will bring up the camera's live footage on the app.

         .. image:: img/app/play_run_view.png